Fast Facts about Toorak College

 Toorak College is ranked in the Top 50 schools in Victoria.Find out more about Our Results.

 Most applications are made to the leading Australian universities including Melbourne University, RMIT and Monash University.

 Generally we hold scholarship testing in November, two years prior to commencement.
 Year 3 and Music scholarship testing occurs in the year prior to commencement.
 Find out more.

 Toorak College is a non-denominational school.
 Our community encompasses a diverse range of religious and cultural beliefs and backgrounds.
 We welcome students of all faiths and celebrate various religious ceremonies of significance to our community.

 Historically, the School’s founding principals had affiliations with the Anglican Church and as such, some School traditions and songs may still reflect this.
 Our Chapel is a registered Anglican Church, however this space welcomes our students, Collegians and members of our community of all faiths.

 The School's Spiritual Coordinator provides confidential emotional support and care for all students in a warm and caring environment.

-Years 5 and 6 - Japanese and German
+Years 7 to 12 - Chinese, French, Japanese and German*

 The School has a large variety of co-curricular offerings across Sport, Music and the Arts.